zkutalik/ssimp_software/docu/manual.md

 ## Run-time
 [//]: -------------------------------
-To run a genome-wide imputation using 1000 genomes, roughly 200 CPU hours are needed.
+To run a genome-wide imputation using 1000 genomes reference panel, roughly 200 CPU hours are needed.

 ## Method outline
 [//]: -------------------------------